On this page

-GPEN builds on the Organisation for Economic Co-operation and Development's (OECD) Recommendation on Privacy Law Enforcement Cooperation (2007) which recognised the need for greater cooperation between privacy enforcement authorities in cross-border privacy matters.
-The Recommendation states that member countries should foster the establishment of an informal network of privacy enforcement authorities and other appropriate stakeholders to discuss the practical aspects of privacy law enforcement cooperation.
+GPEN builds on the Organisation for Economic Co-operation and Development's (OECD) Recommendation on Privacy Law Enforcement Cooperation (the Recommendation) (2007), which recognised the need for greater cooperation between privacy enforcement authorities on cross-border privacy matters.
+The Recommendation states that member countries should establish an informal network for privacy enforcement authorities and other appropriate stakeholders to discuss the practical aspects of privacy law enforcement cooperation.

 Asia-Pacific Economic Cooperation